 - Planning annual employee appreciation day

-Your company’s needs may change between the time that you create a job description and when you post a job opening, so you should focus on basic requirements that apply to all administrative assistants.
+Your company’s needs may change between the time you create a job description and when you post a job opening, so you should focus on basic requirements that apply to all administrative assistants.
 Examples include:

-- Minimum X years of experience worked as an administrative assistant or a related position
+- Minimum [X] years of experience worked as an administrative assistant or a related position

 - Minimum education requirement

-- Microsoft 365 skills (e.g., Word, Excel, PowerPoint)
+- Microsoft Office skills (e.g., Word, Excel, PowerPoint)

 - Verbal and written communication skills